-Judge and clerk when hours do not conflict are compatible. - The test of physical incompatibility is a failure by an official for 30 consecutive days to devote his time to the usual and normal extent during ordinary working hours to the performance of the duties of his office.
+And judge and clerk where hours do not conflict. - The test of physical incompatibility is a failure by an official for 30 consecutive days to devote his time to the usual and normal extent during ordinary working hours to the performance of the duties of his office.
 One cannot perform two full-time positions or one full-time position and one part-time position at the same time.
 Where the individual is serving in the capacity of municipal judge after his working hours as city clerk, there is no physical incompatibility of office.
 1968 Op.
 Att'y Gen. No. 68-111.